DispatchMe/meteor-kernel/README.md

 The reason for this is to flatten ui functions to help keep a stable frame rate.

 ## Api
-The first part of the api is a bit more hidden since its actually overwriting Meteor behaviour pr. default regarding `Tracker.autorun`.
+The first part of the api is a bit more hidden since its actually overwriting Meteor behaviour pr. default regarding:

+* `Blaze.autorun`
+* `Meteor.setTimeout`
+* `Meteor.setInterval`
+* `Meteor.clearTimeout`
+* `Meteor.clearInterval`
+* `Meteor.defer`

-`Kernel.deferAutorun` overwrites `Meteor.autorun` and `Tracker.autorun` - This flattens out spikes a bit when invalidations are triggered.
+`Kernel.autorun` This flattens out spikes a bit when invalidations are triggered.
+The first run is run at intialization but is otherwise async / defered, so the computation isnt run just af triggering `Tracker.flush()` or an invalidation.

-`Kernel.autorun` is the original Meteor autorun.

 ### Three ways to run functions in the animation frame
 The api consists of 3 functions with some alias functions.
 They all return the `Kernel` object so they are chainable.